NGINX settings

 Change the default proxy headers

-For example, a Linux package installation sets:
+For example, if you specify the https schema in the external_url, a Linux package installation sets:

 "X-Forwarded-Proto" => "https",